logo

 OnReferring to a wager already in play, or an already established point.

 Pass LineBetting that the come-out roll will be a 7 or 11.
+The most basic bet for beginners in Ghana.

 PointAn established number after the come-out roll.
+This number becomes key to the game's progression.

 Proposition BetsWagers made at the center of the craps table.
+These can be tricky but rewarding.

 Right PlayerPlayers who wager on Come and Pass Line bets.
+These are the players rooting for the shooter.

 Scared MoneyA player who doesn't have enough funds to continue playing.
+Always gamble responsibly in Ghana.

 ShooterThe player who rolls the dice.
+All eyes are on the shooter!

 Six AcePredicting that the next throw will result in a 7 (5+2).